simplyEngineering/ESP32-and-Horticulture/README.md

 Whatever the crop, balancing yield and quality against cost and time  demands tight control of growing conditions.
-However, effective control cannot be carried out without an intimate knowledge of growing conditions, demanding measurement and control sub-systems for which the low-cost ESP32 and ESP8266 devices are very well suited.
+However, effective control cannot be carried out without an intimate knowledge of growing conditions, demanding measurement, display, control and communication sub-systems for which the low-cost ESP32 and ESP8266 devices are very well suited.

-Examples of the microcontrollers used:
+Examples of the microcontrollers used from left to right: ESP32-CAM, ESP8266, ESP32 Heltec WiFi32, ESP32 LoraWan

 ![image](https://github.com/simplyEngineering/ESP32-and-Horticulture/blob/main/processors.s.jpg)

 For the purpose of this exercise a field operation was set up with the cooperation of a local tomato grower having  polytunnels scattered over a large area.
 A typical polytunnel configuration and outbuiding:

 To conveniently facilitate R&D activities, a small greenhouse 'lab' was constructed, based upon a 'Veg trug' Tomato greenhouse, a free-standing timber structure having a small footprint, a requirement due its unusual location within the cockpit of a dry-docked sailing yacht.